andrevidela/Research-report/Thesis/index.md

-# Table of content

-- Abstract
-- Introduction
-	- Vocabulary and jargon
-	- Programming recap
-	- Idris and dependent types
-	- Idris and type holes
-		- Simple example
-		- Dependent types example
-		- Holes in Idris
-		- What’s wrong with non-dependent types
-	- idris2 and linear types
-		- Incremental steps
-		- Dropping and picking it up again
-		- Dancing around linear types
-		- Linear intuition
-	- The story begins
-- Quantitative Type Theory in practice
-	- Opening the door to new opportnities
-	- Permtations
-	- Compile-time string concatenation
-	- Invertible functions
-	- Support for non-computational theories
-	- Levitation improvements
-- Context review
-	- Origins
-	- Applications
-	- Cutting edge linear types
-- Section 1: Quantitative Type theory ergonomics
-- Section 2: Performance improvement in Idris2
-	- What's the big idea?
-		- Why mutation
-		- Why QTT and idris2
-		- Why it would work?

-	- The implementation ?
-		- % mutate
-		- automatically mutate linear use
-		- automatically dispatch linear calls

-	- benchmarks
-		- synthetic benchmarks (fib, update, megaupdate)
-		- compiler benchmarks (run the optimised version of the compiler on things and compare with unoptimised)
-		- real projects (SAT, Game of life, Statebox)

-	- Results
-		- synthetic results
-			- No improvements because Chez is too smart (to verify)
-			- check with JS
-		- compiler results
-			- No improvements because the compiler does not make heavy use of linearity
-		- real projects

-- Conclusion
-	- Promising but currently limited
-		- limited by linearity use
-		- limited by runtime
-	- solutions
-		- Make more use of linearity (by making linear things the default -\> have a restricted version of Idris
-			- linearity is now super annoying so we need graded modal types
-		- Make use of linearity in the runtime directly (make a reference counted runtime)

 # Abstract

 Idris2 is a programming language featuring Quantitative type theory, a Type Theory centered around tracking _usage quantities_ in addition to dependent types.
 This is the result of more than 30 years of developement spawned by the work of Girard on Linear logic.